Functions in Javascript

 Did you find this article valuable?

-Support Rohan Malo by becoming a sponsor.
+Support Rohan Malo's blog by becoming a sponsor.
 Any amount is appreciated!

 ย